National LGBT Cancer Network

 The National LGBTQI+ Cancer Network (formerly called "The National LGBT Cancer Network") is a nonprofit organization launched in September 2007.
 It is one of the first programs in the United States that addresses the needs of lesbian, gay, bisexual and transgender (LGBTQ) cancer survivors and those at risk and the only one founded and directed by members of the LGBT community.
 The Network was founded by Liz Margolies, LCSW.

 Establishment

-There are a number of local lesbian cancer programs and one national lesbian health organization, Mautner Project.
+There are a number of local lesbian cancer programs and national lesbian health organizations such as the Mautner Project.
 The National LGBT Cancer Network contains an online cancer screening and referral program, entitled "Take Care of That Body", original articles on cancer risks and survivorship experiences of the LGBT community, and links to resources for both LGBT people and health professionals.